 The processes are usually done quickly; the realization then often follows behind with a limp.
-The lm project Blueprint explores the question of what rhythms and velocities residents adapt to, or how they nd their way to communication.
+The film project EVERY SILENCE explores the question of what rhythms residents adapt to, or how they find their way to communication.
 Music, language, movement as means of expression are decisive pendulums of gestures.
 The artist is also an archivist of a time, of importance to his time, to capture states, to learn from them, and to do clients, what these processes have for an effect on the human being, on us.
-The lm project is intended to capture the moment of a brute transformation.
+The film project is intended to capture the moment of a brute transformation.
 Who lives in this city, who works here in this place, who gets demolished.
 In retrospect, documentary footage is interesting, as it describes the story.
 The addition of subjective opinions re ects an attitude of this process, beyond reporting, and interpreted.

 Huldofólk, subtle beings, call the Icelanders, these invisible beings.
 Often there is a map of the hidden world in this country, and this map is consulted for larger construction projects.
 Thus, some plans can already be prevented or changed by veto.
 This form of sensitization to auras does not exist in our latitudes.
 In terms of history and the volume of cities, it is also not particu- larly encouraging for a structural restructuring.
 This idea of the inhabited area, populated with auras, should be made visible here.
 Because again and again there is the feeling of being late, just furnished, the shell is taken and replaced.